Go directly to product information

 Taxes included.
 Shipping costs will be calculated at checkout.

-The semi-wild Banasura pepper is the absolute top pepper from the Malabar coastal strip.
-It grows in the Western Ghats, in the Wayanad valley.
-Banasura pepper is a mild, hot pepper, partly due to the exceptional size of the berry.
+The semi-wild Banasurapepper is the absolute toppepper from the Malabar coastal strip.
+It grows in the Western Ghats, in the Wayanad Valley.
+Banasura pepper is a mild, warm pepper, partly thanks to the exceptional size of the berry.

-Our Banasura pepper is a Tellicherry - collective name for large pepper berries from the Malabar region - of the TGEB type (Tellicherry Garbled Extra Bold), with a grain size of 4.25 mm or larger.
-The pepper comes from Pulpally, and is grown organically, just like the coffee and cocoa on the plantation.
-The harvest takes place at the end of winter and the beginning of summer, at the end of March.
-The unique growth habit makes the harvest, which is done entirely by hand, time-consuming.
-Our pepper is also dried in special rooms and not in the sun, which means that the already exceptional aromas are even better preserved.
+Our Banasurapepper is a Tellicherry - collective name for large pepperberries from the Malabar region - of the TGEB type (Tellicherry Garbled Extra Bold), with a grain size of 4.25 mm or larger.
+The pepper originates from Pulpally and is organically grown, just like the coffee and cocoa on the plantation.
+The harvest takes place at the end of winter and the beginning of summer, in late March.
+The unique growing method makes harvesting, which is done entirely by hand, time-consuming.
+Our pepper Moreover, it has been dried in special rooms and not in the sun, so that the already exceptional aromas are preserved even better.

-The pepper is named after Banasura, one of the highest mountains in the Western Ghats of Wayanad district, Kerala, India.
-The mountain is in turn named after a mythical character from Indian legends.
-Pulpally is located about forty kilometers from the Banasura Sagar dam.
+The pepper It is named after Banasura, one of the highest mountains in the Western Ghats of the Wayanad district, Kerala, India.
+The mountain, in turn, is named after a mythical character from Indian legends.
+Pulpally is located about forty kilometers from the Banasura Sagar Dam.

 Why not organic?

-In order to be able to supply this sustainably grown pepper under the label of organic, we as a packer/producer of the pepper will have to be certified.
+To these sustainably grown pepper In order to be able to supply under the organic label, we, as a packer/producer of the pepper must be certified.
 We are not.
-Although we process and store the organic products and products from regular cultivation strictly separately, we are not (yet) allowed to use the label of organic.
-This pepper grows in the wild.
+Although we process and store organic products and products from conventional cultivation strictly separately, we are therefore not (yet) allowed to use the organic label.
+These pepper grows in the wild.

 Usage